 Video surveillance systems are an excellent product group for the locksmith to offer clients.
 Video cameras greatly enhance access control by allowing live monitoring of the opening from a remote location, logging (recording) of activity through the door, and, with motion detection, alarm notification when the door is opened or forced.

 Cameras can indemnify a client against nuisance slip and fall claims.
 Cameras can be located to observe parking areas to assure employees that the area is free of predators before they leave the safety of their premises.
 In retail, cameras can document shoplifting and customer behaviors.
-As a matter of fact it has long been known that cameras deter inappropriate behavior and encourage good behavior.
+As a matter of fact it has long been known that cameras deter inappropriate behavior, and encourage good behavior.

 As is the case with every other area of security, the technology is transitioning to IP (Internet Protocol) and digital.
 The infrastructure for IP is wireless and Ethernet using UTP topology (wire).

-Closed Circuit Television (CCTV) systems used coaxial cable for decades, but are rapidly switching over to UTP for both analog cameras as well as digital (IP) cameras.
+Closed Circuit Television (CCTV) systems used coaxial cable for decades, but is rapidly switching over to UTP for both analog cameras as well as digital (IP) cameras.
 The switchover to IP and UTP can be intimidating.
 Ads for cameras and equipment underscore the message of how easy it is, which to the consumer is “GeekSpeak” for how hard it actually is.

 The video industry has made a focused attempt (joke) to ease the transition with regards to one aspect of digital video which is one of my personal favorites, the IP configuration.
 Wizards (software programs) and tech support technicians help greatly in this regard.
 Practice will make the process go smoothly, but let’s face it, some things will never actually be ‘fun’.